tubone24/a2a_mastra/README.md

 A demonstration of Agent-to-Agent (A2A) communication protocol using the Mastra framework, featuring multiple specialized AI agents powered by Amazon Bedrock.
 This project showcases how autonomous agents can communicate, collaborate, and delegate tasks to achieve complex goals.

-**Current Implementation**: Built with a hybrid Express + Mastra architecture, with plans to migrate fully to Mastra's native Hono-based API server in the future.
+**Current Implementation**: All agents are now built with Mastra's standard A2A protocol using Mastra Dev Server, providing unified and consistent agent-to-agent communication across the entire system.

 ![demo](./docs/images/demo.gif)